VictorGoic0/RapidImageUpload/memory-bank/activeContext.md

 - **React 19.1.0**: Latest stable version (web and mobile)
 - **React Native 0.81.4**: Compatible with React 19
 - **Expo SDK 54**: Compatible with React 19 and React Native 0.81.4
-- **Elastic Beanstalk**: Application Load Balancer with WebSocket support
+- **Elastic Beanstalk**: Application Load Balancer with WebSocket support and SSL/TLS
+- **Netlify**: Web frontend hosting with automatic SSL and continuous deployment
+- **SSL Certificate**: Self-signed or ACM certificate on ALB for HTTPS/WSS support

 ### Pending Decisions
 - Migration tool: Flyway vs Liquibase (to be decided during implementation)